Cognitive Behavioural Therapy for Insomnia (CBT-I)

 Group CBT-I programs

-A group setting offers many benefits including reduced treatment cost and the opportunity for clients to share and learn from each other about their insomnia experiences.
-There are several group CBT-I programs are available in Australia.
+A group setting has many benefits, like lower treatment costs and the chance for people to share and learn from each other about their insomnia.
+There are several group CBT-I programs in Australia.

-• Towards Better Sleep is a Brisbane-based group CBT-I program that was established in 2002 by Clinical Psychologist Kathryn Smith and Psychiatrist Dr Curt Gray.
-This program uses evidence-based techniques such as sleep education ,behavioural techniques, correcting faulty thinking and relaxation strategies.
-The group is held in 4 x 1-hour sessions over a 6 week.
+Towards Better Sleep is a group CBT-I program in Brisbane started in 2002 by Clinical Psychologist Kathryn Smith and Psychiatrist Dr. Curt Gray.
+It uses proven techniques like sleep education, behavioural techniques, correcting faulty thinking, and relaxation strategies.
+The group meets for 4 one-hour sessions over 6 weeks.

-• The Insomnia Workshop at Sydney Woolcock Insomnia Clinic is a specialised insomnia program, consisting of 2 group sessions and 2 individual consultations.
+The Insomnia Workshop at Sydney Woolcock Insomnia Clinic is a special insomnia program with 2 group sessions and 2 individual consultations.

-• Goodnight Insomnia at Sleep Matters Insomnia Solutions is a Perth-based CBT-I group program.
-This program consists of 4 x 2-hour sessions and include regular CBT-I components.
+Goodnight Insomnia at Sleep Matters Insomnia Solutions is a group CBT-I program in Perth.
+It has 4 two-hour sessions and includes regular CBT-I components.

 Self-help literature